bima0302/blog/content/pages/about.md

 # Hi, I'm Bima Setyo

-I am a Computer Engineering student at Brawijaya University and I have an interest in Software Engineering and Big Data.
-My passion includes software development, web development, data visualization, data modeling, data engineering and machine learning.
+I graduated in Computer Engineering from Brawijaya University, and I am passionate about software development.
+My tech stack includes JavaScript and React.
+As an aspiring software engineer, I am enthusiastic about software development, mobile development, and web development.

+Feel free to check out my projects on GitHub: github.com/bzizmza.
+You can also visit my website at bimasetyo.com.